 41. Hotel licences

+(1aa) For the purposes of this Act, where a hotel licence is not subject to any condition referred to in subsection (4) and is subject to —

+(a) a condition prohibiting the sale of packaged liquor; and

+(b) a condition limiting the number of persons who may be on the licensed premises to a maximum of 120,

+it is to be referred to as a small bar licence, and an application may be made for a small bar licence if the applicant does not seek another kind of hotel licence.

 (1) For the purposes of this Act —

-(a) where a hotel licence is not subject to the condition referred to in subsection (4) it shall be referred to as a tavern licence; and
+(a) where a hotel licence is not subject to any condition referred to in subsection (4) and is not a small bar licence it shall be referred to as a tavern licence; and

 (b) where a hotel licence is subject to a condition —